onichandame/dcmio/README.md

 Xiao Zhang

+Special thank given to:

+- **Pei-Yi Lee** for doing the validation

+- **Wei-Lin Chen** for leading the project and firing the motivation

 ## Goal&Motivation

 The motivation comes from the development of a proprietary software in the company I work in.
 The final goal of this toolkit is to support the proprietary software